Precompute

 This section describes an alternative folder structure where only a part of the page tree makes use of precomputation.

-So far the examples have used a single top-level group of flags under app/[code]
+So far the examples have used a single top-level group of flags under app/[code].

-.
+Instead, you can nest precomputed flags under a folder like app/precomputed/[code].
 This makes it clear that only those pages will have access to the precomputed flags.

 Multiple groups